thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-martyrs.md

 #### Simon the Zealot

 Simon, distinguished from Peter by his epithet 'the Zealot', likely belonged to a Jewish revolutionary movement.
-After Pentecost though, he traveled to Egypt and then partnered with Thaddeus in Persia and then went as far as Britain to carry the good news of Jesus Christ.
+After Pentecost though, he travelled to Egypt and then partnered with Thaddeus in Persia and then went as far as Britain to carry the good news of Jesus Christ.
 It is believed he was martyred in Persia when he was sawn in half, for his faith.